7 Signs You Have Too Much Stuff

 If you don't mind the clutter, that's your choice.
 But if you feel stressed and frustrated at home, burdened and buried, or are struggling with debt, decluttering can bring freedom and peace.

-MINIMALIST BASICS book
+MINIMALIST BASICS SERIES books

 My latest project is my new six-book series, Minimalist Basics, available on Amazon.
 This series is about much more than tidying up.
 It explores life with less clutter, busyness, debt, and stress, and arms you with practical strategies to help you identify and make room for the people, activities, and belongings that really matter to you.